jaymzee/C64/README.md

 **keyboard** scans keyboard matrix by polling the CIA registers
 **timer**    displays CIA timer and interrupts
 **sprite**   moves a sprite across the screen
-**sparkle**  displays a sparkly screen by constantly modifying the background color
+**sparkle**  displays a sparkly screen by continuously modifying the bg color